Shubhamgupta12345/PUZZLE-GAME/README.md

 # Important

-    Please wait for around 1 minute after clicking on login or signup button.
+    Please wait for around 30 seconds  after clicking on login or signup button.

 ## Technologies